10 Types of Healthcare Data: The Complete Guide for 2026

 EMRs are the digital version of paper charts used within a single provider's office.
 They capture key details like diagnoses, treatment plans, prescriptions, immunization records, and test results, but they stay within that specific clinic or hospital.

 EHRs, on the other hand, are built for sharing.
-They compile data across multiple providers and systems, giving any authorized healthcare professional access to a patient’s complete care history.
+They compile data across multiple providers and systems, giving any authorized healthcare professional access to a patient's complete care history.
 That means a specialist, pharmacist, or emergency room physician can all see the same up-to-date information, no matter where the patient was originally treated.
+EHR systems implementation requires careful planning to ensure interoperability.

 For you as a healthcare leader, EHRs offer clear advantages: